cocopelli/oz-aol/README.md

 Run `npm run e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).
 Before running the tests make sure you are serving the app via `npm run install`.

+## Running continuous integration

+Run `npm run ci` to execute the unit and the end-to-end tests

 ## Further help